Posted on behalf of Stephens, Anderson & Cummings on Nov 23, 2015 in Auto Accidents

 - Areas without sidewalks or adequate lighting force wheelchair users into the road, putting them at higher risk of accident involvement.
 To counteract this, communities need to be designed in accordance with the requirements laid out in the Americans with Disabilities Act.

 If you have lost a wheelchair-bound loved one in a pedestrian traffic accident, the auto accident lawyers at Stephens, Anderson & Cummings is here to help.
-We will aggressively pursue compensation for your loss.
+An injury attorney from our firm will aggressively pursue compensation for your loss.